 Andreas Bender describes his ethos: "The most important thing for me are first-class grapes from the best locations, traditional winemaking and uncompromising quality.”
 So a perfect match for Wines With Attitude.
 He combines the old and the new - "he's a traditionalist when it comes to choosing prime soils, hand selecting grapes, careful cellar work, simple winemaking methods and natural fermentation.
 But his contemporary "wine-thinking" is clearly visible with his label design and his belief that wines need to be accessible and fun."

-I first tasted the 2015 vintge of this wine towards the end of 2017 and loved it; for one reason and another I have had to wait a while to get hold of some.
-I had the opportunity to taste it again in February 2018 together with this 2016 vintage and was impressed all over again.
+I first tasted the 2015 vintage of this wine towards the end of 2017 and loved it; the 2016 vintage impressed me all over again.
 It is quite an elegant Pinot but I have classified it as a light, fruity red as it is fruity - and very drinkable.

 Fruits including ripe redcurrants and raspberries with a hint of vanilla and spices from the (light) oak ageing.
 The sweet, ripe, red fruits mix well with the acidity which makes this a very mouth-watering Pinot Noir.
 The texture is silky smooth, the wine medium-bodied and the finish long.
 I agree with Andreas that this is more robust than classical French Pinot Noir but don't think of it as a really intense wine; it is beautifully elegant.
 If you like a fuller-bodied, more intense Pinot Noir, you might like my Pinot Noir from Pegasus Bay in New Zealand and for a really classic, smooth Burgundian Pinot Noir, you will love Domaine Bachey-Legros Santenay Clos des Hâtes Vieilles Vignes.